tasmota/docs/integrations/Home-Assistant.md

 `SetOption19 1` - Enables MQTT discovery\

 By executing `SetOption19 1`, the automatic discovery feature is enabled and a retained MQTT message starting with topic "homeassistant/..", as defined in `my_user_config.h` HOME_ASSISTANT_DISCOVERY_PREFIX, is sent containing parameters used by Home Assistant to automatically configure a device.

+After the discovery is enabled, some other options will be automatically changed to suit the new configuration:

+- `SetOption4` will be set to `0`
+  - Return MQTT response always as `RESULT` and not as uppercase command
+- `SetOption17` will be set to `1`
+  - Show Color string as comma-separated decimal
+- `SetOption59` will be set to `1`
+  - Send `tele/%topic%/STATE` in addition to `stat/%topic%/RESULT` for commands: `State`, `Power` and any command causing a light to be turned on.

+#### Important:
+For every change you made on your device configuration you will need a reboot or use `setoption19 1` again to see the changes under Hass.\
+Please be advised that not all sensors can be correctly rendered under Hass.
+In those cases a fallback function will be used to create a generic sensor.

 To disable the automatic discovery feature and remove the retained message, execute `SetOption19 0` and the "homeassistant" topic is removed from Home Assistant and MQTT broker. **The device topic will not revert to defaults**.
 You have to manually change the fulltopic structure back to `%prefix%/%topic%/` in [**MQTT Configuration**](MQTT).